Vice President for Student Affairs and Dean of Students

 - Assistant Director - Ashley Place coordinates housing, including room changes, lotteries, summer housing, etc., and supervises Staff Assistant Jean Burke.
 She also serves as a judicial hearing officer for on-campus incidents.

 - Area Directors - Robin Wonka and Laura Lee Smith '11 are the professional staff members who live in the residence halls and train, supervise, evaluate, and provide on-going support for the student Resident Advisors.
 In addition they provide individual counseling and referral for students with personal or residential concerns.

-- Coordinator of Orientation and First-Year Programs - Tessa Chefalo oversees the First-Year Experience Program, including supervision of the four student FYE leaders, who live in first-year residence hall to serve as resources for first-year students, and who organize many of the FYE activities.
+Director of Orientation and First Year Programs - Tessa Chefalo oversees the First-Year Experience Program, including supervision of the four student FYE leaders, who live in first-year residence hall to serve as resources for first-year students, and who organize many of the FYE activities.
 She also is responsible for developing and coordinating the New Student Orientation program.

 Senior Associate Dean of Students and Title IX Director

 Lisa Magnarelli '96 serves as the College’s Title IX Coordinator and coordinates the activities of the Harassment and Sexual Misconduct Board.
 She also advises the Great Names selection and operations committees.
 In addition, she provides oversight for the offices of Student Activities, Outdoor Leadership, Chaplaincy and Community Outreach and Opportunity Project (COOP).

 Director of Student Engagement and Leadership